Use Cursor with AI Workbench#

 Adding Cursor to a project puts a Cursor option in the Application Launcher dropdown.
 Launching Cursor starts the project container and attaches a Cursor window to the container, regardless of whether it’s local or remote.

-- AI Workbench will create a
+- AI Workbench creates

 - Launching Cursor in a project container is different for remote only mode.